a woman with her arm stretched out the window of her SUV driving along the coast

 Unfortunately, the U.S. does not recognize Basic Life Support (BLS) and Advanced Cardiovascular Life Support (ACLS) certificates obtained in Canada.
 Follow the steps below to obtain your American BLS and ACLS cards:

 • Visit the American Heart Association (AHA) Website: purchase and complete the online portions of BLS and ACLS.
 Heartcode BLS costs $36 USD and Heartcode ACLS costs $168 USD.
-Although ACLS is not a job requirement for some positions, I would highly recommend completing it – your skill set and resume will thank you!
+Although ACLS is not a job requirement for every position, I strongly recommend completing it to strengthen your skills and resume.

 • Work through the Online Course: once completed, you will receive a certificate of online course completion.
 From there, you must attend a hands-on session to get your AHA BLS and ACLS provider cards.